 The Executive Board is charged with the management of Aegon Nederland and its related entities, which means, among other things, that the Executive Board is responsible for setting and achieving Aegon Nederland's objectives, and the associated risk strategy and risk tolerance.
 The Executive Board is accountable for these matters to the Supervisory Board and the General Meeting of Shareholders.
-The Executive Board members are collectively responsible for the management of Aegon Nederland and for ensuring that Aegon Nederland and its related entities are compliant with all relevant laws and regulations.
-The Executive Board reports on these issues to and discusses the internal risk management and control systems with the Supervisory Board.
+The Executive Board members are collectively responsible for the management of Aegon Nederland and is responsible for ensuring that Aegon Nederland and its related entities are compliant with all relevant laws and regulation.
+The Executive Board reports on these issues to and discusses the internal risk management and control systems with the Supervisory Board and the Risk and Audit Committee of the Supervisory Board.